-Sleep apnea is a serious sleeping disorder.
-It occurs when patients stop breathing while they're sleeping.
-Sleep interruptions may occur infrequently or hundreds of times per night, which causes the brain to receive insufficient amounts of oxygen.
-Sleep apnea occurs in one of two manifestations.
+Sleep apnea is a serious sleeping disorder that causes individuals to stop breathing while asleep.
+Sleep interruptions may occur infrequently or hundreds of times per night.
+This causes the brain to receive insufficient amounts of oxygen.
+Sleep apnea manifests in one of two ways.
 The airway becomes blocked during sleep when patients have obstructive sleep apnea (OSA).
-Central sleep apnea (CSA) is a disorder in which brain signals fail to control breathing while you sleep.
+Central sleep apnea (CSA) results in brain signals failing to control breathing while a person sleeps.
+The main complication of sleep apnea is a significant lack of oxygen.
+This often causes other health issues that then create a cycle that further worsens the sleep apnea.

-Sleep apnea patients often first complain of snoring - or more accurately, their partners complain of it.
-Most often patients visit a doctor for professional advice after their sleep-deprived partner demands it.
-Constricted airways cause the patient to snore loudly, resulting in poor sleep quality for both the patient and their partner.
+Sleep apnea patients often first complain of snoring -- or more accurately, their partners complain of it.
+Most often, patients visit a doctor for professional advice after their sleep-deprived partner demands it.
+Obstructed airways cause the patient to snore loudly, resulting in poor sleep quality for both bedmates.
+Snoring often accompanies sleep apnea but not always, so it's best to get a sleep study done to confirm the diagnosis.

 This site offers information designed for educational purposes only.
 You should not rely on any information on this site as a substitute for professional medical advice, diagnosis, treatment, or as a substitute for, professional counseling care, advice, diagnosis, or treatment.
 If you have any concerns or questions about your health, you should always consult with a physician or other health-care professional.